stevenchadburrow/RPi02W-Emulators/README.md

 <b>Features:</b><br>
 - If HDMI is plugged in on boot, games will be played through HDMI.
 Else, games will be played through LCD.<br>
-- It can use a USB keyboard, or an Xbox360 style USB controller.<br>
+- It can use the on-board buttons, a USB keyboard, or an Xbox360 style USB controller.<br>
 - Has additional features such as fast-forward button, turbo buttons, and save/load RAM to external file.<br>
 - All files here are compiled using ``` gcc ``` and only uses standard Linux libraries.<br>
 - In order to draw to the screen, each emulator will write directly to ``` /dev/fb0 ```.<br>
 - In order to get keyboard events, each emulator will read directly from ``` /dev/input/event0 ```.<br>
+- In order to get joystick events, each emulator will read directly from ``` /dev/input/js0 ```.<br>
 - In order to send audio data, each emulator will stream directly to ``` /dev/dsp ```.<br>
 - Warning: ``` /dev/dsp ``` is only available after ``` sudo modprobe snd-pcm-oss ```.<br>